traefik/traefik/docs/content/middlewares/headers.md

 ### `browserXssFilter`

-Set `BrowserXssFilter` to true to add the `X-XSS-Protection` header with the value `1; mode=block`.
+Set `browserXssFilter` to true to add the `X-XSS-Protection` header with the value `1; mode=block`.

 ### `customBrowserXSSValue`

 The `customBrowserXssValue` option allows the `X-XSS-Protection` header value to be set with a custom value.
 This overrides the BrowserXssFilter option.

 ### `contentSecurityPolicy`